it-at-m/mucgpt/README.md

 ## Customize this file after creating the new REPO and remove this lines.
 What to adjust:
-* Add a short and long desciption.
-* Add links for your final repo to report a bug or request a feature.
 * Add list of used technologies.
 * If you have, add a roadmap or remove this section.
 * Fill up the section for set up and documentation.